ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ed that.
 Mecklenburg, by two gentlemen There being no matble in the State, the block teeth be covered with tartar, wash them ti
 here this week, has also spoken; she has has been prepared of a light drab sandtone  e ee

-susried , an e e
+susried , an e e i
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_chestnut_ver01:data:sn84020716:00415667711:1850052901:0473/pct:54.073005,82.404258,44.627758,6.491202/!600,600/0/default.jpg"/>
 </td>